radoslawkubanski-ui/AML-KYC-Onboarding-Analytics/README.md

 The score was generated using business rules inspired by real onboarding risk assessment methodologies.

-This variable is later used as an input feature for Machine Learning models.
+This variable was later incorporated into onboarding records and used as an input feature for Machine Learning analysis.

 ---

-### Machine Learning
+## Machine Learning

-A Decision Tree model was implemented to analyze onboarding outcomes and identify the most influential variables.
+A Decision Tree Classifier was implemented to analyze onboarding outcomes and identify the most influential variables.

-Potential predictors include:
+The model achieved approximately **85% accuracy**.

+The most influential variables identified by the model were:

+* Documentation Status
 * Risk Score

-* Risk Level
-* Verification Type
-* Documentation Status
-* AML Indicators
+The results confirmed the findings obtained through SQL analysis and Power BI visualization.

-The goal is to support operational decision-making and improve onboarding efficiency.
+The goal was to support operational decision-making and identify opportunities to improve onboarding efficiency.

 ---

-### Key Findings
+## Key Findings

-* Manual verification cases require more processing time.
+* Integrated workflows improve operational efficiency and reduce onboarding processing times.
-* Documentation quality significantly impacts onboarding duration.
+* Documentation quality is the main factor influencing onboarding duration and outcomes.
-* Higher risk profiles tend to require additional review.
+* High-risk customers require additional reviews and greater operational effort.
-* Risk scoring can support prioritization and automation strategies.
+* The Decision Tree model confirmed that Documentation Status and Risk Score are the most influential variables.
+* Technology improves onboarding efficiency, but final compliance decisions remain primarily driven by documentation quality and customer risk.

 ---

+## Business Conclusion

+An efficient onboarding process does not mean weaker compliance controls.

+The combination of integrated compliance tools, strong document quality controls, and risk-based assessment can significantly improve onboarding efficiency while maintaining AML/KYC standards.

+---

-### Tools Used
+## Tools Used

 * PostgreSQL
 * DBeaver